This information will help you maintain your nutrition after your bowel surgery.

 - Dried fruits

 You will probably have difficulty digesting raw vegetables after your surgery.
 Start by eating small amounts (½ cup) of well-cooked vegetables.
 Be sure to chew them well.
 Avoid those that cause gas or discomfort.
-If you can tolerate the cooked vegetables, try small amounts of the raw vegetables listed below.
+If you can tolerate the cooked vegetables, try small amounts of the raw vegetables from the “Usually Well-Tolerated” column below.

 May Cause Gas or Discomfort